ddev/ddev.com/src/content/blog/astro-development-with-ddev.md

   - DevOps
 ---

-From time to time, you may need to add frontend tooling to a project or that might be the whole project.
+Some projects require you to add frontend tooling to a project or that might be the whole project.

-DDev.com is an [Astro](https://astro.build/) website.
-Astro is fantastic tool that provides a low-entry barrier for developers looking to contribute features, issues and more.
-Among its benefits are its low hosting cost and ease of use for frontend devs.
+DDEV.com is an [Astro](https://astro.build/) website.
+Astro is fantastic tool that provides a low-entry barrier for developers contributing features, issues and more.
+Among it's benefits are its low hosting cost, file based routing and extensive markdown support.

-That said, for a while the website did not use DDev.
-Adding DDev provides an example for those looking to add DDev to such projects and it makes easier for those using it to contribute.
+That said, for a while this website did not use DDEV.
+Adding DDEV makes it easier for those with the tool to contribute PR but also provides an example on how other projects can take advantage of it.

-As of this article there are two ways to setup your local development on ddev.com.
-With DDev and without DDev.
+As of this article there are two ways to setup your local development on DDEV.com.
+With DDEV and without DDEV.
 Whichever is easier and more covinient to you.

-This guide will highlight what was required to add DDev to an Astro project.
+This guide will highlight what was required to add DDEV to an Astro project.

-It's worth mentioning Astro uses Vite as is bundler so this steps would be very similar for Vite and may help with rollup among others.
+It's worth mentioning Astro uses Vite as its bundler so this steps would be very similar for any projects that might use Vite.

 The instructions below assume you have ddev and Docker installed and globally avaliable.

 ## 1. Run `ddev config`

 For the purposes of ddev.com the project name could be left as the default as that will inherit the name of the folder ddev is in.

-Astro by default saves it builds on the dist directory so our docroot location was set to dist.
+Astro by default saves it builds on the dist directory so our docroot/web folder was set to dist.
 This will allow you to browse the build on the default https://<projectname>.ddev.site URL.

-DDev currently uses the PHP project type as the custom catch it all.
+DDEV currently uses the PHP project type as the custom catch it all.
 So for anything that does not fit inside the other CMSs PHP can be chosen.

-## 1. Vite in DDev
+## 1. Vite in DDEV

-There are a couple of ways one could run Vite in DDev.
+There are a couple of ways one could run Vite in DDEV.
-In fact there are a couple of contributed plugins that help with this though they tend to assume you are running Vite in its stock configuration.
+In fact there are a couple of contributed plugins that help with this though they tend to assume you are running Vite in it's stock configuration.

-After looking at the Discord Support queue and testing a vareity of contributed plugins I came a cross a few tips that could help regardless of the bundler/tool but specific to Vite in this case.
+After looking at the Discord Support queue and testing a variety of contributed plugins I came a cross a few tips that could help regardless of the bundler/tool, but specific to Vite in this case.

 1. Make sure Vite is running and listening in all interfaces.
 By default it does http://localhost:4321/ in astro or http://localhost:3000/ if vanilla Vite is run.
-By running it with the `npm run dev -- --host` one can't get it to display additional network addresses.
+By running it with the `npm run dev -- --host` one can expose it to the host.
 Note: Don't forget the extra `--` is not a typo though its kind of unique.

 2. Aditionally one has to add the following on the astro.config.mjs or in the vite config file.
 Inside export default defineConfig make sure to add.
     ```